-COST OF LAST MAJOR RENOVATION, COLUMNS 38 THROUGH 42
+COST OF LAST MAJOR RENOVATION

 Enter the cost of the last major renovation in thousands of dollars.
-Right justify the entry.

-NUMBER OF ADDITIONS, COLUMN 43
+NUMBER OF ADDITIONS

 Enter the number of physical plant additions or wings which have been made since the completion of the original structure.
 Do not include renovation or major repairs to the structure.
 In cases where there have been nine or more additions, enter code number 9; if none or if undetermined, leave BLANK.